 All active or passive elements in the cavity need to survive high temperatures (of up to about 80 °C – 90 °C) and should have a long life without maintenance.
-The framework of the cavity needs to keep airtight under those high inner temperatures and may be exposed to high-temperature gradients with respect to the surrounding building elements.
+The framework of the cavity needs to be kept airtight under those high inner temperatures and may be exposed to high-temperature gradients with respect to the surrounding building elements.

 The heat insulation of the interior (double or triple) glazing of a CCF element is not only needed for internal insulation but mostly for the reduction of so-called secondary heat transmittance under full insulation in summer.
-Instantly after signing the contract, it is very important that real-life test of those components is carried out by the contractor before he is allowed to produce the façade in large amounts.
+Instantly after signing the contract, it is very important that a real-life test of those components is carried out by the contractor before he is allowed to produce the façade in large amounts.
 Following this rule, it has been done on one of the first high-rises to incorporate the CCF façade on a large scale – the new Roche Building 1, a 178 m high-rise in the heart of Basel, Switzerland.

 In the past decade, the CCF façade type has been successfully realised on a number of projects.
 One of these projects is the Power Tower in Linz.
-For the Roche building department, a comparison was prepared between features of a conventional double skin facade vs. those of a closed cavity facade.
-The results were so convincing that the new high-rise headquarters for Roche Diagnostics at Rotkreuz, near to the “Zuger-See”, was built with the same CCF technology and completed in 2010 in advance to the Roche Tower at Basel.
+For the Roche building department, a comparison was prepared between the features of a conventional double-skin facade vs. those of a closed cavity facade.
+The results were so convincing that the new high-rise headquarters for Roche Diagnostics at Rotkreuz, near to the “Zuger-See”, was built with the same CCF technology and completed in 2010 in advance of the Roche Tower at Basel.
 Until this date, there were no or only a few practical experiences on which the owner would rethink his decision for the main headquarters.

 Figure 8: Richti Areal, CH Wallisellenstrasse, CCF with curtains inside of the cavity